-“We also see that a lot of Norwegian employers, when looking for new employees, are actively looking for someone that needs to ‘fit’ into the culture, rather than hiring someone that can ‘add’ something new and valuable to the culture (culture add vs culture fit).
+“We also see that a lot of Norwegian employers, when looking for new employees, are actively looking for someone that needs to ‘fit’ into the culture, rather than hiring someone that can ‘add’ something new and valuable to the culture (culture add vs. culture fit).

 “You shouldn’t hire someone based on who you want to sit next to and have a glass of beer with at the next Christmas party.
-When recruiting new employees it should be a thorough and inclusive recruitment process that focuses on competency and what the organization needs as a whole,” she added.
+When recruiting new employees, it should be a thorough and inclusive recruitment process that focuses on competency and what the organization needs as a whole,” she added.

 Local language, degree transfer barriers

-Experts also pointed to the language barrier and difficulties in transferring degrees as other major hurdles for foreigners.
+Experts also pointed to the language barrier and difficulties in transferring degrees as major hurdles for foreigners.

 “We also see the language barrier playing a part in the high unemployment rate.
 A lot of Norwegian companies tend to prefer employees that are more or less fluent in Norwegian.

 “We have also had candidates at Skillhus who had difficulties transferring their degrees from the home country,” Magnell added.